KittyGiraudel/sass-guidelines/index.md

 CSS does not require strings to be quoted even those containing spaces.
 Take font-family names for instance, it doesn't not matter whether you wrap them in quotes for the CSS parser.

 Because of that, Sass does not require strings to be quoted as well.
-Even better, a quoted string is strictly equivalent to this unquoted twin (e.g. `"abc"` is strictly equal to `abc`).
+Even better (and *luckily*, you'll conceed), a quoted string is strictly equivalent to this unquoted twin (e.g. `"abc"` is strictly equal to `abc`).

 That being said, languages that do not require strings to be quoted are definitely a minority thus **strings should always be wrapped with double quotes** in Sass.
 Aside of consistency with other languages, including CSS' cousin JavaScript, there are several reasons for this choice:

-* most syntax highlights will choke on unquoted strings;
+* most syntax highlighters will choke on unquoted strings;
 * it helps general readibility;
-* there is no reason not to quote strings.
+* there is no valid reason not to quote strings.

 {% highlight scss %}
 // Yep